banacorn/language-server-mule/README.md

 # language-server-mule

-Retrieves language servers from your disk or somewhere else
+Rescript library for retrieving and interfacing with language servers